 The Board recognises corporate governance as the cornerstone of sustained and responsible business growth, serving as a crucial element in ensuring the Group's longterm success and sustainability.
-Upholding good corporate governance practices fosters trust and confidence among our stakeholders, reflecting the Group's commitment integrity, accountability, to fairness, transparency and in all business dealings and operations.
+Upholding good corporate governance practices fosters trust and confidence among our stakeholders, reflecting the Group's commitment to integrity, accountability, fairness, transparency and in all business dealings and operations.